keboola/developers-docs/extend/generic-extractor/jobs/index.md

 ]
 {% endhighlight %}

-and you want to avoid the [default boolean conversion], you can add the `married` property to the response filter.
+and want to avoid the [default Boolean conversion], add the `married` property to the response filter.
 Setting `"responseFilter": "married"` will cause Generic Extractor to return the following table: